We are a family owned social care provider working therapeutically with children in care since 1988.

 It means we believe that children recovering from trauma need more than a one-hour session with a therapist every week.
 By having all our foster carers and staff working therapeutically with young people, we can provide 24/7 therapeutically-informed care.

-To achieve this, our therapy team train our staff and foster carers to work within the Secure Base therapeutic framework.
-Our therapists work alongside us to promote the benefits of therapeutic practice and ensure foster carers and staff are confident using these approaches.
+To achieve this, our therapy team train our staff and foster carers to work within the Secure Base framework.
+Therapists work alongside us to promote the benefits of therapeutic practice and ensure foster carers and staff are confident using these approaches.

-At Family Care we work to this principle, after all foster care, SEN education, and residential care are complex activities that require rehabilitative approaches and skills.
-It is for this reason that all of our services are supported by qualified therapists, who provide regular consultations to our carers and staff teams.
+At Family Care we work to this principle.
+It is for this reason that all of our services are supported by qualified therapists, providing regular consultations to carers and staff.

-For more information on the additional therapeutic services we offer please contact our Lead Therapist Teresa Cullen at email@example.com.
+For more information on the additional therapeutic services we offer, please contact our Therapeutic Services Manager Jennie Haddon on 07739093105 or email firstname.lastname@example.org.

 We use the Secure Base Model throughout all our services.

-The Secure Base model is drawn from attachment theory and adapted to include an additional element, ‘family membership’, for children who are separated from their birth families.
+The model is drawn from attachment theory and adapted to include an additional element – ‘family membership’ – for children who are separated from their birth families.

 The dimensions overlap and combine with each other to create a secure base for the young person.
 Secure Base was recommended in the government white paper Care Matters (2007) and is incorporated into The Fostering Network’s pre-approval training for foster carers.